offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 # Concepts

+`{bm} /(Concepts)_TOPIC/i`

+Kubernetes breaks down its orchestration as a set of objects.
+Each object is of a specific type (referred to as resource) and those objects coordinate and manage each other through linkages (referred to as labels).
+For example, a load balancer object is an instance of resource Service and each copy of a running application it pipes requests to is an instance of resource Pod, and the load balancer is linked to the application using labels.

+Objects are operated on using verbs (e.g. GET, PUT, DELETE, etc..) using either a standard command-line interface (kubectl) or a REST interface.

-Kubernetes API is exposed as a RESTful interface, meaning everything is represented as an object and accessed / mutated using standard REST verbs (GET, PUT, DELETE, etc..).
-The following sub-sections gives a overview of the different object types as well as other high-level concepts.
+The following sub-sections gives a overview of the main resources as well as other high-level concepts.

 ## Containers

+`{bm} /(Concepts\/Containers)_TOPIC/i`

 Kubernetes is structured around containers.